DTJF/fbdoc/src/doc/Usage.md

 Its different when using gtk-doc tool-chain.
 Here the documentation context is collected in blocks.
-Such a block contains the name of the relevant construct (ie a ENUM block) and the names of all its members, followed by its decription.
+Such a block contains the name of the relevant construct (ie. a ENUM block) and the names of all its members, followed by its decription.
 (Doxygen can handle such blocks as well, but it isn't well supported.)